nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GIT_CLI_SHORTCUTS.md

 That will let you pull any branch name with `glo teammate-branch`

-`alias glom="git checkout master && git pull origin master"`
+`alias glom="git pull origin master"`

-A nice, fast way to switch the master branch and pull it when a teammates has merged a PR.
+A nice, fast way to pull the master branch when a teammate has received an approved PR and merged their branch on Github.

 ## Test a Teammate's Branch